-Let's have a look at what each status does.
+Let's have a look at what each status does - if they are enabled.

-Special note about Customer View: this opens the client's personal dashboard and enables settings for each status respectively.
+Special note about the Customer Portal: this opens the client's personal dashboard and enables settings for each status respectively.
 There he can also always change his personal information, set his password, and manage his emails.
-Customers can access the Customer View via Invitation Link (Click on "Customer View" in the Detail View to access Create invitation links).
+Customers can access the Customer Portal via Invitation Link (Click on "Customer Portal" in the Detail View to access Create invitation links).

-In the preparation status, you have access to the File Manager and the Wishes for the website.
+In this status, you and your customer have access to the File Manager and the Wishes for the website in the customer portal.

-- File Manager: here you and your client can upload media, create folders, and sort them as needed.
+- File Manager: here you and your customer can upload media, create folders, and sort them as needed.

 - Wishes: consider this a step-by-step process or pre-design survey to create a bulletproof briefing for the creation, containing every info, requirement, and data needed to create the best website possible.

-Once all wishes and requirements are set and done you can switch the status to Creation, to indicate this phase of the process.
+Once all wishes and requirements are set and done you can switch the status to Creation.

 This step is useful when you are working in a team.
 Like they say: Four eyes see more than two.

-Use the integrated website check which scans the website automatically for common mistakes like broken links and let another member of the team check the finished website thoroughly and give you feedback.
+Use the integrated Website Check which scans the website automatically for common mistakes like broken links and let another member of the team check the finished website thoroughly and give you feedback.
 Maybe something is missing, perhaps there are ways to improve certain sections?
 Gain a valuable second opinion this way!
-Feedback can be noted inside the Sitejet CMS directly via ToDo-functionality, right where it is supposed to be.
+Feedback can be noted inside the CMS directly via To-do-functionality.

 This status indicates on a quick glance that this project is on pause until the client gives his feedback.
 A perfect opportunity to work on another Sitejet project in the meantime!

-A new option appeared for your client.
-By clicking Feedback he is able to access the Sitejet CMS in preview mode.
-A window on the right side gives further information about how to work with the feedback tool.
-This way helpful notes and suggestions can be pinned right on the respective element.
-This saves the client elaborate descriptions where to find his source of concern and lets the designer jump to the very spot in merely one click.
+The status change has triggered another Customer Portal menu for your customer - Feedback became accessible.
+Clicking on Feedback opens a preview of the website.
+The panel on the left side gives further information about how to work with the Feedback Tool.
+The notes and suggestions can be pinned directly on the respective element.
+This saves the customer elaborate descriptions where to find his source of concern and lets the designer jump to the very spot in merely one click.
+10.

-Once your client returned the website together with his feedback you can make adjustments as suggested.
+Once your customer is done with his feedback you can start working on the changes.
 The Revision status indicates this step in the process.
-This is especially helpful with lots of active websites since it helps avoiding confusion, whether a website is in the creation stage, in internal review or in its finishing touches after client feedback.
+This is especially helpful with lots of active websites since it helps to avoid confusion, whether a website is in the creation stage, in an internal review, or in its finishing touches after customer feedback.

-Your client will probably have some changes after the website is finished.
-They may want to change some images or texts, perhaps add another section or remove outdated content.
-To indicate pending changes you can set the status to Change Requested.
-This way you or your team can quickly see a possibly high priority change waiting for completion.
-After the change has been done the status can go back to Done, to indicate this project doesn't require any immediate attention until futher notice.
+Your customer will probably have some change requests once the website is published.
+He or she may want to change some images or texts, perhaps add another section or remove outdated content.
+To indicate pending changes on published websites you can set the status to Change.
+This way you and your team can quickly see a change request waiting for completion.
+After the request has been implemented you can move the website back to Done, to indicate this project doesn't require any immediate attention until further notice.

 Set this status when all is finished and all parties involved are happy for the moment.
-Usually, the status only alternates between Change Requested and Done after the website has been created.
+Usually, the status only alternates between Change and Done after the website has been created and is published.

-In this status, your customer can still give feedback and upload files.
-If he does it usually means a change of status is in order.
-Additionally, he will get access to Statistics once the website is published.
+In this status, your customers can still give feedback and upload files.
+If they do, it usually means a change of status is in order.
+Additionally, they will get access to Statistics once the website is published.

 Become a part of our Community!